Shuttle/Shuttle.Core.Mediator/README.md

 }
 ```

-A participant would handle the message that is sent on using the mediator.
+A participant would handle the message that is sent using the mediator.
+There may be any number of participants that process the message.

+# Design philosophy

 There are no *request/response* semantics and the design philosophy here is that the message encapsulates the state that is passed along in a *pipes & filters* approach.

-There may be any number of participants that process the message.
+However, you may wish to make use of one of the existing utility classes:-

+## RequestMessage<TRequest>

+The only expectation from a `RequestMessage<TRequest>` instance is either a success or failure (along with the failure message).

+## RequestResponseMessage<TRequest, TResponse>

+The `RequestResponseMessage<TRequest, TResponse>` takes an initial `TRequest` object and after the mediator processing would expect that there be a `TResponse` provided using the `.WithResponse(TResponse)` method.
+The same success/failure mechanism used in the `RequestMessage<TRequest>` calss is also available on this class.

 # Considerations